 VW also says that MEB is available to other manufacturers, to assist in the electrification of other models going forward, and with the announcement of closer working between VW and Ford, we wouldn't be surprised to see ford using this platform in the future.

-MEB will underpin the VW ID models, and it's expected to be used for 15 million cars across the VW group in the first wave, with four major vehicles types - the compact (expected to the launch model), the Vizzion (saloon), Crozz (SUV) and the Buzz (van).
+MEB will underpin the VW ID models, and it's expected to be used for 15 million cars across the VW group in the first wave, with four major vehicles types - the ID.3 (the launch model), the Vizzion (saloon), Crozz (SUV) and the Buzz (van).
 It was recently confirmed that ID Crozz will be an electrified version of the VW T-Cross.

 VW ID range and charging details